Nitinkumar-Gove/frontend-engineer/README.md

 # frontend-engineer
-Starting this repo with one sole purpose - be the one stop for mastering all things front end.
+Starting this repo with one sole purpose - **Be the one stop shop for mastering all things front end**.